-Microsoft is committed to protecting the integrity of the MSDN Subscriptions program and the value of the software and benefits that the program’s legitimate subscribers receive for their investment.
+Microsoft is committed to protecting the integrity of the Visual Studio subscription program and the value of the software and benefits that the program’s legitimate subscribers receive for their investment.
 In support of this commitment, Microsoft implemented the following changes on July 16, 2012:

-There are no changes to MSDN licensing at this time (including perpetual usage of software).
-Learn more about MSDN licensing.
+There are no changes to Visual Studio licensing at this time (including perpetual usage of software).
+Learn more about Visual Studio licensing.

 Product keys and product activation can be a tricky topic, so we’ve assembled some useful links to better understand and be better prepared to plan out your development and testing environments as a result.